-Degree Evaluations Office Admissions and Records Lassen Hall Lobby (916) 278-4862
+Degree Evaluations Office Admissions and etcods Lassen Hall Lobby (916) 278-4862

-Students may enroll at another institution outside the CSU system while enrolled at CSUS without prior approval if the total course load does not exceed 21 units.
-Students must arrange to have an official transcript mailed to CSU Sacramento upon completion of the term.
-It is advisable to confirm that courses attempted elsewhere will be transferable and meet CSUS requirements.
+Students may enroll at another institution outside the CSU system while enrolled at Sacramento State without prior approval if the total course load does not exceed 21 units.
+Students must arrange to have an official transcript mailed to Sacramento State upon completion of the term.
+It is advisable to confirm that courses attempted elsewhere will be transferable and meet Sacramento State requirements.

-Concurrent Enrollment Within CSUS
+Concurrent Enrollment Within Sacramento State